eduherminio/texel-tuner/README.md

 When it's enabled, no tuning happens, but positions are printed next to their eval in a format that matches [Lynx's custom `staticeval` UCI command output](https://github.com/lynx-chess/Lynx).

-This can be used with subset of a tuning dataset (i.e. 1000 entries) and the output redirected to a file, in order to be able to compare it with your engine's actual evaluation and detect any bugs that were written by porting your evaluation code to the tuner.
+This can be used with subset of a tuning dataset (i.e. 1000 entries) and the output redirected to a file, in order to be able to compare it with your engine's actual evaluation and detect any bugs that were written while porting your evaluation code to the tuner.

 i.e.